perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - removal of on screen notification of camera change
 - dynamic management of trough refill (by steamer_ctn)
 - activity specific options setting (by steamer_ctn)
-- UPDATED: second phase of advanced coupler forces management (by steamer_ctn)
+- second phase of advanced coupler forces management (by steamer_ctn)
 - when car is ( cted through the F9 window, the car's brake line in the extended brake HUD is highlighted in yellow (by mbm_or)
 - removed bug in OR MG concerning display of ETCS gauge (by dennisat)
 - removed OR-MG specific bug not displaying some icons in TrackViewer (by dennisat)